Ben Stokes Personal information | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 International career of Ben Stokes

-Stokes made his international cricket debut for England in one-day international against Ireland in August 2011 .
+Stokes made his international cricket debut for England in a one-day international against Ireland in August 2011 .
 He was bowled out for three by Paul Sterling and did not bowl, but took a catch.

 016 T-0 World Cup